A dirty gas grill sits open.

 Cleaning a grill at the beginning or end of the season is much more involved and intended to remove everything built up inside the grill over time.

-2. Put the grates and shields in either a large tub or sink filled with soap and water and let soak for one hour.
+2. Put the grates and shields in a large tub or sink filled with soap and water and let soak for one hour.

 4. If there is a drip pan under the base of your grill, place a bucket underneath the opening.

 5. Use a grill scraper or putty knife to remove any caked-on grease and food from the bottom of the grill.
-Then vacuum it out with a shop wet-dry vacuum.
+Then, vacuum it out with a shop wet-dry vacuum.

 6. Clean up any leftover grease with a grill brush and a rag.